Get a Certificate

 Below is a list of the various certificates that may be required as part of your development process.
 Click on the header bars to get more information.

-A 149 Certificate is a planning certificate under Section 149 of the Environmental Planning and Assessment Act 1979.
+The Section 10.7 Certificate is a planning certificate previously referred to as a Section 149.
 Planning Certificates give information on the development potential of a parcel of land including the planning restrictions that apply to the land on the date the certificate is issued.
-There are two types of 149 planning certificates, 149/2 and 149/2&5.
+There are two types of 10.7 planning certificates, 10.7/2 and 10.7/2&5

-A 149/2&5 Certificate provides you with all of the above information and additional information such as Council's Draft Policy to account for Climate Change or whether the land is subject to a Tree Preservation clause from the Great lake Local Environmental Plan 2014.
+A 10.7/2&5 Certificate provides you with all of the above information and additional information such as road closures compliance with Building Code of Australia, or whether the land is subject to a Tree Preservation clause from the Great Lakes Local Environmental Plan 2014.

 Is there a fee involved?